gowtham758550/gowtham758550/README.md

 ### Hi there 👋
 * I am an engineering student👻 with some programming knowledge and logical thinking.
-* Looking forward to dive into AI.
+* Looking forward to dive into AI in future.
 * Likes to develop android applications using kivy and kivymd frameworks.
 * And some coding👨‍💻 experience in python🐍, HTML, CSS and SQL.
 * Always ready to collaborate👯‍♂️ with everyone.